ShawnCowles/UniversalNameMarkup/UNM Guide.md

 # Context Expression Syntax #

 The context expression format is straightforward.
 It should consist of a series of context names, joined by boolean operators.
 If a context name is present it will evaluate to true, false otherwise.
-AND (%%) OR (||) and NOT(!) operators are supported.
+AND (%%) OR (||) and NOT(!) operators are supported, as are parenthesis.

     a_context || another_context && ! some_other_one